prenots/cloudrexx/modules/FavoriteList/readme.md

 ```

 ##### Remove Favorite
-This removes an Favorite obviously.
+This obviously removes a Favorite.
 The parameter is just the `id ` of your Favorite.

 **Example:**